TAKE ACTION for filmmakers & actors

-Our NY members have been cited in the NYTimes as a "reason to be grateful for the arts in '17."
-Our directors have been nominated for Oscars and Emmys; won Best Film awards at major festivals across the world; had commercial feature releases and Sundance premieres.
+Our members have been cited in the NYTimes as a "reason this year to be grateful for the arts."
+Our directors have been nominated for Oscars, Emmys, Independent Spirit Awards, and Golden Globes; won Best Film awards at major festivals across the world; had commercial feature releases and Sundance premieres.

-Our actors have been nominated for SAG awards; won Emmys; starred or co-starred in projects made by such world-class filmmakers as Joel & Ethan Coen, Jane Campion, Zhang Yimou, David Gordon Green, and Woody Allen; been on pretty much every TV series shooting on the East Coast; starred on and offBroadway; or are starting out but show great promise.
+Our actors have been nominated for SAG awards; won Emmys; starred or co-starred in projects made by such world-class filmmakers as Joel & Ethan Coen, Jane Campion, and Woody Allen; been on pretty much every TV series shooting on the East Coast; starred on and offBroadway; or are starting out but show great promise.
 And many, through their experience with us, are now proving to be triple-threats: directing, producing, and writing their own webseries and short films.

 Performance is essential to a successful film, yet directors often go years without working with actors, waiting until their next film gets a green light.
-Weekly sessions with a wide range of accomplished actors helps them up their game, enabling them to speak most any actor's language.
-This proves invaluable in establishing an immediate, strong connection during initial meetings, rehearsals, and on set.
+Weekly sessions with a wide range of accomplished actors help you up your game, enabling you to speak most any actor's language.

-The workshop will meet once a week at 890 Broadway, between 19th and 20th, Studio 8 on the 5th fl.
-Participants pay $250 for 4 sessions.
-We are usually at capacity but keep a waitlist and will reach out when a monthly member withdraws for an individual session.
-The fee for a single session is $65.
-Members and waitlisters, once confirmed for a session, may withdraw for credit until 72 hours before a session.
+We are usually at capacity but keep a waitlist and will reach out when a monthly member withdraws for an individual $65 session.
+Members and waitlisters, once confirmed for a session, may withdraw for credit until 5 days before a session.
 After that, members may replace themselves, subject to approval.
 I will also try to find a sub from the waitlist.
-But within that 3 day window, if no one steps forward, the participant is responsible for payment.

 To express interest or ask questions: